Appeals and Motions After Trial in the District Court

 Pay $165 to Circuit Court

 • If you choose to appeal your case but cannot afford to pay the filing costs, you can file a request to waive the costs.
-You till need to file two forms.
+You will need to file two forms.
 Click here for more information about fee waivers and the forms you need to file.

 • Submit BOTH documents to the District Court when you file your appeal.